 Itinerary

-Trim Castle - The largest Anglo-Norman fortification in Ireland, built by Hugh de Lacy and his successors over 30 years.
-Modern walkways let you look down over the interior of the keep and take in the scale of the walls.
+Trim Castle - Ireland’s largest Anglo-Norman fortification, built from around 1173 by Hugh de Lacy and his successors.
+Internal walkways let you look down over the old great hall and appreciate the scale of the curtain walls.
+Mel Gibson filmed Braveheart here in 1994.
 (60 min)

 Good to Know

-This is a private tour - just your group
+Private tour - just your group in the vehicle

 Service animals are welcome